rkumar0322/DeanJain-Farewell/Dean.md

 ### Rahul Kumar Says:
 #### Dean: The Team Visionary
 ##### I credit a lot of the growth I felt as an engineer to you.
 Learned a lot of new skills with NodeJS, Go, Systems Design, And Overall understanding of Spring, Kafka, and GraphQL.
+As a fresh grad, you made me into someone who has a lot of skills, and I am indebted to your kind and patient leadership.
+Good luck in the future!!

 <!-- _class: lead -->
 <style scoped> { font-size:24px;}</style>